-It is not necessary to have registered capital.
-However, if registered capital is in place, each partner must hold at least one share with a fixed nominal value.
-The partners are responsible for corporate assets.
+A minimum of seven partners are required to found a cooperative; these may be natural persons or legal entities.
+It is not necessary to have registered capital, but if there is registered capital, each member must hold at least one share with a fixed nominal value.
+The members are liable for the company’s assets.

-- The general meeting
+- The general assembly of members

-- The board (at least three members)
+- The board (with a minimum of three members)

 - The statutory auditor